Build an easy outdoor pallet chair anyone can make! – Part 1

 Learn how to build an easy and comfy pallet wood chair in just a couple of hours!
 Perfect for outdoor furniture on a patio and styled in burlap bean sacks!
 Click to visit all the details and read the full tutorial.

-Determining the size
+Determining the size of the pallet chair

 Because this pallet wood chair is made from whatever pallets you find, that will determine your final size.